likuanppd/STABLE/README.md

 - deeprobust

 ## Prepare Datasets
 First, you need to install Deeprobust.
+Here we only provide the code of MetaAttack.
+If you need other attack methods (DICE, Random), you can refer to: https://github.com/DSE-MSU/DeepRobust/tree/master/examples/graph.
+Likewise, you can also prepare your own perturbed graphs you need in any way.
 ```python
 pip install deeprobust
 ```